yashpatel5400/CurveTorch/sphinx/README.md

 # sphinx API reference

-This file describes the sphinx setup for auto-generating the botorch API reference.
+This file describes the sphinx setup for auto-generating the curvetorch API reference.

 ## Installation